The idea in a nutshell

 The Proportion Of People Living In Extreme Poverty

-The proportion of people living in extreme poverty – even as the population has dramatically improved.
-Nearly 1.1 bn people less live in extreme poverty since I went to University in the early 1990s.
+The proportion of people living in extreme poverty has decreased – even as the population has dramatically increased.
+Nearly 1.1 billion people less live in extreme poverty since I went to University in the early 1990s.
 The UN defines extreme poverty as those earning < $1.90 per day.
-Most people (although by no means everyone) believe that $1.90 is the lowest amount which will ensure people their reliable ongoing nutritional needs.
+Most people (although by no means everyone) believe that $1.90 is the lowest amount that will ensure people their reliable ongoing nutritional needs.

 Life Expectancy Has More than Doubled In The Last 150 Years

 When it comes to health, there has been a huge amount of progress.
-There’s no smallpox, malaria, there’s less polio and AIDS can now, thankfully, be treated is not entirely beaten.
+There’s no smallpox, malaria isn’t fatal, there’s less polio, and HIV/AIDS can now, thankfully, be treated (although not cured).
 Similarly, life expectancy has risen and continues to rise.

 Improvements in medical technology have not yet plateaued.
-There are at least 10 key areas which are likely to yield material benefits in the next decade, including gene editing, new treatments for cancer and treatments to fight Alzheimer’s.
+At least 10 key areas are likely to yield material benefits in the next decade, including gene editing, new cancer treatments, and treatments to fight Alzheimer’s.

 Proportion Of People Living In Freedom